-Knight lends capital to life sciences companies.
-Typically, loans have low double digit interest rates, are fully secured and come with additional consideration to the Corporation.
+Knight lends capital on a secured basis to life sciences companies located in any geographic market.
+Typically, loans have low double digit interest rates, are fully-secured and come with additional consideration to the Corporation.
 Loans often come with product rights or product options for Canada and select international markets.
 These loans strengthen Knight's ties within the life sciences industry and, in doing so, help to secure product rights for Knight either on a direct or indirect basis.